17th - 25th April 2018

 During our stay in Torres Del Paine, we'll be accommodated in one of South America's most scenic hotels.
 It has its own island, no less, and there's plenty to shoot from the rocky banks.

-After a sunrise shoot in day 9, the participants who are leaving will be driven back to El Calafate for their flight home.
-The hiking annex participants will start the hike to Torres Base Camp, from where we will continue to the Annex' first destination: the Torres Del Paine viewpoint.
+After a sunrise shoot in day 9, the participants who are leaving will be driven back to El Calafate (please note you may arrive late in the afternoon or even in the evening).
+The hiking annex participants will start the hike to Torres Base Camp.

-Total Price: US$5990 per person in double room for participants registering by May 31st, 2017.
+Total Price: US$6190 per person in double room for participants registering by May 31st, 2017.

 Single Room supplement: $1190